daboe01/UIBuilder/README.md

 ## About The Project

-Building rich, responsive user interfaces is a cornerstone of the Cappuccino framework.
-While Cappuccino includes a powerful auto-layout system based on Struts and Springs, defining complex view hierarchies can be time-consuming.

-**EspressoUI Builder** revolutionizes this process.

-It's a WYSIWYG interface builder, built *in* Cappuccino, *for* Cappuccino.
+**EspressoUI Builder** is a WYSIWYG interface builder, built *in* Cappuccino, *for* Cappuccino.
 Inspired by modern tools like Xcode's Interface Builder, Espresso provides a visual, drag-and-drop canvas to graphically construct your application's UI.
 Its primary focus is to give you a hands-on, intuitive way to harness the full power of Cappuccino's auto-layout engine.

 Our vision is to bridge the gap between visual design and clean, maintainable code, enabling you to build beautiful and responsive Cappuccino apps faster than ever before.